We extend a warm welcome to new faculty researchers and research scientists.

 - Research methods course, where students learn about research ethics and study design

 - Research seminar, for students to select a research mentor and/or design a research proposal.

-Course Related Student Project Policy Revision
+Course-Related Student Project Policy

-- a tool to help students and course instructors determine if IRB approval may be required
+- A tool to help students and course instructors determine if IRB approval may be required

 - Human Subjects Research Determination (HSRD) Form – If a determination cannot be made using the checklist above, the student can submit a Human Subjects Research Determination (HSRD) form, through the electronic IRB application system (HawkIRB) to ask whether IRB approval is necessary for a project.

 The University of Iowa IRB has certain expectations of Faculty who oversee students conducting human subjects research requiring IRB approval.
 These expectations are outlined in the Faculty Advisor Oversight Responsibilities and Assurances document.